Forest, Washington: Politics

 Forest maintains a separate voting precinct from neighboring Chehalis and is recognized as being majority Republican and conservative.

-The 2020 election included votes for candidates of the Libertarian Party and there were 4 votes for write-in candidates.
+The 2020 election included votes for the Libertarian Party candidate and there were 4 votes for write-in candidates.
+In the 2024 election, there were 3 votes cast for write-in candidates and 8 votes were tallied for Robert F. Kennedy Jr..

 Infrastructure

 Around the turn of the 20th century, Forest was connected to Chehalis and Jackson Prairie, an area around present-day Mary's Corner, via a gravel and plank road; the thoroughfare became part of Highway 99 and Jackson Highway.
 A gas pipeline was proposed to be built through the community in 1964.